Something In The City – an exclusive free book

 I often read stories in public, and it would be great to meet you!
 Check out my News page, and this video of a reading of the first chapter of crime thriller The Grass Trail at Hatchards bookshop in London.

 Wondering why I’m wrapped up in woollies?
 It was 2 March 2018, and I’d battled through snowdrifts a yard high to get to Hatchards.
 It’s fitting, then, that The Grass Trail begins in the middle of winter.
-Killer Shaun Halloran, laid low by flu, meets his Tory MP cellmate for the first time…
+Killer Shaun Halloran, laid low by flu, meets his disgraced Tory MP cellmate for the first time…